SPEAKERS & SESSIONS

 Rhys Davies, Chair of TC251 (the ISO55000 committee)

-Mr. Rhys Davies is the Chairman of ISO Committee (TC251) leading 30 countries in developing International Standards for Asset Management leading to the publication of the ISO55000 series in 2014.
-He continues to lead that group in its ongoing work now focusing on public policy and finance.
+Rhys Davies is the Chairman of ISO Committee (TC251) leading 30 countries in developing International Standards for Asset Management leading to the publication of the ISO55000 series in 2014.
+He continues to direct that group in its ongoing work now focusing on public policy and finance.

 Rhys is also Global Consulting Leader Digital Asset Management for SNC Lavalin.Rhys has developed his career as an asset management specialist in a variety of industries including Aerospace, Defense, Rail, Telecoms, Utilities and the Oil industry.
 Rhys’ roles have included systems design, consultancy, operations management and audit.